ClientPlayground/Zonix-Client/README.md

 ## Disclaimer
 This repo is for educational purposes only!

-The purpose of is repo is to see how this old dead client works.
+The purpose of this repo is to see how this old dead client works.